 If they don’t reply after a week or two, then it’s probably a lost cause.
 From there, you have to evaluate your options and decide whether you want to seek legal counsel or just let it slide.
-Sadly, the latter is more often than not, the most logical path to take.
+Sadly, the latter is often the more logical path to take.

-When it comes to payment matters, you should always establish your expectations with the client early, and reinforce them when they are tested.
-Even if you’re just starting out, don’t be afraid to insist on payment when it’s due.
+When it comes to payment matters, you should always establish expectations with the client early, and reinforce them when they are tested.
+Even if you are just starting out, don’t be afraid to insist on payment when it’s due.
 Graphic design may be your passion, but passion doesn’t pay the bills.